-Wondering What are the effective meditation posses or meditation position?
+Wondering what the effective meditation poses or meditation positions are?
 Can’t you sit appropriately for meditation?
+No need to worry if you can’t take time from your busy schedule.

-Meditation can be done while lying or walking down the stairs.
-Additionally, you can meditate at any time.
+Meditation can be done while lying or walking down the stairs, or at any time at anywhere.

 Many researchers suggest that meditation should be done in the early morning, but it isn’t mandatory.
 You can meditate at any time and anywhere. many of us has different routines and priorities to accomplish. meditation with flexibility comes to existence, where you are a house-wife, Full-time employee, or own a Business–meditation got you back.